hemerajs/hemera/docs/plugin.md

 Hemera's plugin system based on the powerful [Avvio](https://github.com/mcollina/avvio) package.
 Avvio is fully reentrant and graph-based.
 You can load components/plugins within plugins, and be still sure that things will happen in the right order.

 > Plugins should encourage you to encapsulate a domain specific context in a reusable piece of software.
-Great practice is to seperate plugins by a different topic name.
+Seperate plugins by a different topic name.

 ## Plugin helper library